davide-f/MDO-MOPSO/README.md

 5. presents a more user-friendly method to set options is also included, and
 6. supports vectorized functions.

-Two advanced convergence criteria are based on:
+The two advanced convergence criteria are based on:
 1. the spread measure and
 2. quadratic mean of the crouding distances, which enhance the standard criterion based on maximum number of iterations.